jgosmann/adventures/content/posts/200111-rotwand/index.md

 {{< rimg src="7.jpeg" caption="Fabian's hair got iced up.">}}

-On the descend we stop at the Rotwandhaus where we have another hot drink.
+On the descend, we stop at the Rotwandhaus where we have another hot drink.
 When getting ready to continue, we meet the couple from earlier again.
-Their snow shoes were not as good as ours for alpine conditions and they told us that they were extremly lucky that they could follow our tracks on the more difficult parts.
-Unfortunately, they lost them at some point, then ended up lost (navigation can be difficult without GPS in foggy conditions an when everything is white snow), but made it the Rotwandhaus with their phone's GPS.
+Their snow shoes were not as good as ours for alpine conditions, and they told us that they were extremly lucky that they could follow our tracks on the more difficult parts.
+Unfortunately, they lost them at some point, then ended up lost (navigation can be difficult without GPS in foggy conditions and if everything is white snow), but made it the Rotwandhaus with their phone's GPS.
 Quite an adventure for what was their first snow show tour ever.
 Apparently, this tour was listed as easy to moderate on an internet site.
-(Morale of the story: do not trust everything on the internet.).
+(Morale of the story: do not trust everything on the internet.)

 {{<gallery>}}
 {{< rimg src="9.jpeg" alt="">}}
 {{< rimg src="10.jpeg" alt="">}}
 {{< rimg src="11.jpeg" caption="The sun finally poking a little bit through the clouds behind the ridge line.">}}
-{{< rimg src="12.jpeg" caption="Going downhill to fast can lead to a loss of balance.">}}
+{{< rimg src="12.jpeg" caption="Going downhill too fast can lead to a loss of balance.">}}
 {{</gallery>}}

-During the descend we stop a one point to adjust our clothing layers and I notice that apart from the noises we make it is completely silent.
+During the descend we stop a one point to adjust our clothing layers and I notice that apart from the noises we make ourselves it is completely silent.
 I realize how rare it is to experience such silence when living in a city where there is always a minor noise background and enjoy it while it lasts.

-The desecend brings us to Geitau just a few minutes before a train departs.
-It goes actually in the wrong direction, but the upcoming stop is the terminal stop where it will turn around and go back to Munich.
-So we board it anyways to be in warmth even though it was hardly a cold day (our ticket is valid for any number of trips that day).
+We reach the village Geitau just a few minutes before a train departs.
+It goes in the wrong direction, but the upcoming stop is the terminal stop where it will turn around and go back to Munich.
+So we board it anyways to be in warmth; even though it was hardly a cold day (our ticket is valid for any number of trips that day).

-Without the break in Rotwandhaus, we spend six hours on the hike, ascendend about 960m and descended 1270m.
+Without the break in the Rotwandhaus, we spent six hours on the hike, ascended about 960m and descended 1270m.